-- Only ONE Grid CT per phase (check for only one ~ symbol in Linked Devices Info for single phase installations and three ~ symbols for 3-phase installation.) - Located to 'see' ALL import and ALL export current (i.e. always upstream of any junction box) - Arrow pointing in direction of import (e.g. towards consumer unit if on Live cable)
+- Only ONE Grid CT per phase (check for only one ~ symbol in Linked Devices Info) - Located to 'see' ALL import and ALL export current (i.e. always upstream of any junction box) - Arrow pointing in direction of import (e.g. towards consumer unit if on Live cable)